State Your Case: Why MLB London Fletcher deserves a look

 As a first-round draft pick, Lewis took the short path to the top.
 As an undrafted free agent, Fletcher took the long path to the top.
 The longest, in fact.
 After his five-year waiting period, Lewis was ushered into Canton on the first ballot.
 Fletcher has finished his five-year wait and will be eligible for the Hall of Fame for the first time in 2019.

 Fletcher lacks the Pro Bowls of Lewis (13) plus the all-decade acclaim.
 But what does the game tape say?
-There’s room for one 2,000-tackle, Pro Bowl middle linebacker with a championship ring.
+There’s room in the Hall for one 2,000-tackle, Pro Bowl middle linebacker with a championship ring.
 Will there be room for another?

 London Fletcher (0/4/none) appears to be getting a bit of HoF chatter the last few years, especially from ‘Skins fans, though it’s hard to know how justified it is.
 He’s one of those undersized guys who played forever like Jim Marshall without getting a lot of honors.
 I expect lots of passionate partisan posts to follow soon enough here.